 If you experience pain in the part of your wrist closest to your thumb, you may have a condition known as De Quervain's Tenosynovitis (a.k.a. texting thumb).
 This condition causes pain and discomfort when using the thumb, twisting and turning the wrist, or when making a grabbing fist motion.
 There are many factors that can contribute to developing De Quervain's Tenosynovitis and there are many ways to treat and manage this painful condition.
 Keep reading to learn more about the causes and cures for De Quervain's Tenosynovitis.

-Also known as De Quervain's Stenosing Tenosynovitis or Blackberry thumb, this condition results from inflammation or compression of the tendons at the base of the thumb.
+Also known as De Quervain's Stenosing Tenosynovitis, or texting thumb, this condition results from inflammation or compression of the tendons at the base of the thumb.

 Normally, the two tendons in the wrist and lower-thumb slide effortlessly through a tunnel that connects to the thumb base.
 In people with De Quervain's Tenosynovitis, the exterior (or sheath) of these tendons can thicken and swell.
 Over time, this leads to pain and restricted movement.

 Several different mechanisms can lead to De Quervain's Tenosynovitis, including the following:

 You are more likely to get texting thumb if one or more of the following apply: